AVEVA/CONNECT-data-services-developer-docs/content/communities/community-data-sharing.md

 - <xref:community-unshare-streams>

-	Unshare a data stream with the community.
+	Unshare a data stream from the community.

 - <xref:community-view-shared-data>